Redundancy Guide: More than two years’ service

 • The workforce is being reduced

-• Consultation – a discussion between you and your employer about the potential redundancy
+• Consultation – discussions between you and your employer about what’s happening

-• The consultation period – how long the process lasts, depending on how many people are affected
+• The consultation period – the time allowed, depending on how many people are affected

-• Employee representatives – who might speak on behalf of employees
+• Employee representatives – people who might speak on behalf of staff (if it’s a collective consultation)

-• Pooling and scoring – how employers decide who is made redundant when multiple people share the same role
+• Pooling and scoring – how decisions are made if multiple people share the same role

 Consultations can happen one-on-one, with a trade union representative, or with an employee representative (if more than 20 people are affected).
 If your employer doesn’t consult with you properly, your redundancy could be considered unfair.